Sri Vaishnavism

 The tradition traces its roots to the ancient Vedas and Pancharatra texts, popularised by the Alvars and their canon, the Naalayira Divya Prabandham.
 The founding of Sri Vaishnavism is traditionally attributed to Nathamuni of the 10th century CE; its central philosopher has been Ramanuja of the 11th century, who developed the Vishishtadvaita ("qualified non-dualism") Vedanta sub-school of Hindu philosophy.
 The tradition split into two denominations around the 16th century.
-The Vadakalai sect vested the Vedas with the greatest authority and follow the doctrine of Sri Vedanta Desika, whereas the Tenkalai sect vested the Naalayira Divya Prabandham with the greatest authority and follow the principles of Sri Manavala Mamunigal.
+The Vadakalai sect emphasize the Vedas and follow the doctrine of Vedanta Desika, whereas the Tenkalai sect emphasize the Naalayira Divya Prabandham follow the principles of Manavala Mamunigal.
 The Telugu Brahmins of the Sri Vaishnava tradition form a single distinct sect called the Andhra Vaishnavas, and are not divided into the Vadakalai and Tenkalai denominations, unlike the Tamil Iyengars.

-The most striking difference between Sri Vaishnavas and other Vaishnava groups lies in their interpretation of the Vedas.
-While other Vaishnava groups interpret Vedic deities like Indra, Savitar, Bhaga, Rudra, etc., to be the same as their Puranic counterparts, Sri Vaishnavas consider these to be different names/roles/forms of Narayana, thus claiming that the entirety of the Vedas is dedicated to Vishnu reverence alone.
-Sri Vaishnavas have remodelled the Pancharatra homas (rituals) to include Vedic suktas (hymns) in them, thus integrating them with a Vedic perspective.

 Etymology

 The name Sri Vaishnavism (IAST: Śrīvaiṣṇavism) is derived from two words, Sri and Vaishnavism.
 In Sanskrit, the word Sri refers to goddess Lakshmi as well as a prefix that means "sacred, revered", and god Vishnu who are together revered in this tradition.
 The word Vaishnavism refers to a tradition that reveres god Vishnu as the supreme god.
-The followers of Sri Vaishnavism are known as the Sri Vaishnava(s).
-(IAST: Śrīvaiṣṇava, श्रीवैष्णव).
+The followers of Sri Vaishnavism are known as the Sri Vaishnava(s) (IAST: Śrīvaiṣṇava, श्रीवैष्णव).